ernesto-butto/catwizard-blog/_posts/2018-11-08-integrations.md

 Years after we internotialized we kept working on integrations, connecting nationals and internationals companies eith all kinds of systems: CRM's such as saleforce, commercial websites, quoting systems, shopify implementations, accounting systems,  warehouses, health clubs, and more.

-## Systems Integrations, an increasing focus point for buisinesses
+## Market Facts: Systems Integrations, an increasing focus point for buisinesses

-Decisions shape our reality, it creates our conditions, and that of our buisiness.
+> It is our desicions, not our conditions, that shape our reality

-Making the decision at the right time define our lives.
+Making the decision at the right time define our reality . .
 But for making a good enough decision, we need key information, not all information!
 Just the right one, at the right time:

 - "Where are you going bro?", I asked my brother some years back as I watched him getting ready to paarrtyy!
 - "My company is throwing a party, it's going to be sick man!"